SanctumOS Architecture

 Next Steps

-- Install: Use the forthcoming Master Sanctum Installer or follow individual repo installation instructions
+- Install: Use the Sanctum Installer (early alpha) or follow individual repo installation instructions

 - Configure: Set up your first agent